-The bathroom is usually a very private place, but not if you have a dog.
+The bathroom is usually a very private place...unless you have a dog.
 When dog owners head to the loo, we often think we're headed for some alone time just to see puppy dog eyes staring back at us.
 Whether your dog is lying on the bathmat while you shower, watching you while you brush your teeth or sitting with you while you're on the toilet...we've all been there.
 So why do dogs follow us into the bathroom?

 1. Socialization & Companionship

 The obvious answer is that dogs love being around their people and follow them wherever they go - even the bathroom.
 In particular, if you got your dog as a puppy, he or she may be imprinted on you.
 This means that they recognize you as their parent or most trusted figure in life.
 And that means they'll want to stay close to you as often as possible, including bathroom time.

 Remember, dogs are naturally pack animals that historically lived and traveled in close-knit groups.
 And years of domestication have caused dogs to become increasingly bonded with their humans.
 These two factors together mean that dogs are wired to seek our companionship (because we are their pack now) and follow us where we go, like into the bathroom.
 It's a form of socialization for them.

 Because we are our dogs' companions and part of their pack, they find comfort and happiness in our company.
 On the other hand, this also means that they feel anxious, stressed or upset when separated from us.
 This anxiety is another reason they follow us to the bathroom - to avoid being apart.